risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 Rollup offers five output formats for your bundle:

-* `cjs`: The CommonJS module that typically targetted for the Node.js environment.
+* `cjs`: The CommonJS module that typically targeted for the Node.js environment.
 * `amd`: The AMD module which usually used in the browser.
 * `umd`: The UMD module which often use to target both the Node.js and the browser environments.
 * `es`: The ES module itself.